deliciousbrains/wp-db-backup/readme.txt

 == Description ==

-WP-DB-Backup allows you easily to backup your core WordPress database tables.
+Database Backup for WordPress allows you easily to backup your core WordPress database tables.
 You may also backup other tables in the same database.

 Released under the terms of the GNU GPL, version 2. http://www.fsf.org/licensing/licenses/gpl.html